fledge-iot/fledge/docs/91_version_history.rst

        - An issue with the dynamic reconfiguration of the fledge-south-randomwalk plugin has been resolved.
 The service no longer requires a restart after reconfiguration.
        - fledge-south-opcua: Resolved issues causing failures when the service is restarted without an available OPC UA server connection and when the plugin is reconfigured.
        - A problem with the fledge-south-mqtt plugin that would cause it to not re-establish the connection to the MQTT broker if connectivity was lost has been resolved.
-       - foglamp-filter-asset: Fixed issues with rule execution order, ensuring proper sequencing.
+       - fledge-filter-asset: Fixed issues with rule execution order, ensuring proper sequencing.
 Resolved a problem where multiple rules might not remove all datapoints from an asset.
 Additionally, improved stability by preventing non-graceful exits when an incomplete configuration is provided.
        - fledge-filter-metadata: Resolved an issue causing the plugin to terminate a south service due to excessively late integer values and added support for defining nested values.
        - A problem that could result in excessive memory use when the fledge-filter-delta plugin is used.
        - fledge-north-opcuaclient: Resolved an issue where the plugin attempted to write data to non-existent OPC UA nodes and fixed a problem causing statistics to increase even when no data was being sent.